jxph025319/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ==========================================================

-The ``certificates_generatedcertificate`` table tracks the state of certificates issued for a course.
+The ``certificates_generatedcertificate`` table tracks the state of certificates that have been issued for a course.
 You can use this table to understand which of your learners received a certificate.

-This table stores a "snapshot" of the grade the learner earned at the time of certificate generation.
-This table does not contain a complete record of course grades.
-This table also does not include records for audit learners in courses that have on-demand certificates.
-For more grade and passing information, see the :ref:`grades_persistentcoursegrade` table or the :ref:`grades_persistentsubsectiongrade` table, or view the :ref:`grade report <partnercoursestaff:Access_grades>` that is available on the instructor dashboard.
+This table stores a "snapshot" of the grade that the learner earned at the time of certificate generation.
+This table does not include a complete record of course grades or records for audit learners in courses that have on-demand certificates.
+For more information about how to view grades and passing learners, see the :ref:`grades_persistentcoursegrade` table or the :ref:`grades_persistentsubsectiongrade` table, or view the :ref:`grade report <partnercoursestaff:Access_grades>` that is available on the instructor dashboard.